fobadara/beebas-pie-shop-gallery/README.md

 ● HTML and CSS Linters

+● SASS

 # Getting Started

 To get a local copy up and running follow these simple example steps.

-⬜ clone the app by running this command `git clone https://github.com/fobadara/pie-shop.git`
+⬜ clone the app by running this command `git clone https://github.com/fobadara/beebas-pie-shop-gallery`

-⬜ Run this command `cd pie-shop`
+⬜ Run this command `cd beebas-pie-shop-gallery`

 ⬜ Open in browser